jjcurtin/lectures_other/2021/TedX/talk_materials/digital_theraputics.md

 /gps_1.png

-Let's "look under the hood" so to speak at two of the more revealing personal sensing methods that we are developing to provide some intuition about how this works.
+Let's "look under the hood" so to speak at two of the more revealing personal sensing methods that we are developing to provide you with some intuition about how this works.

 Behind me is a wide view of my moment-by-moment location detected by my smartphone over a month when we were first experimenting with this personal sensing method.
 You can see the paths that I traveled, with movement by car in yellow and running in blue.